Code-Institute-Submissions/projectone/README.md

 ## Location page testing:
 1. Ensure map is fully functional and allows users to zoom in and out and open the map in Google maps by clicking 'view larger map'
-Result - Map is functioning correctly on all devices and can be opened full in Google maps
+Result - Map is functioning correctly on all devices and can be opened fully in Google maps

 ## Contact page testing: